Cresyl Violet Acetate 2.5%, Aqueous

 Technique: Paraffin sections cut at 8-10 microns on adhesive slides

-• Air-dry for a minimum of 30 minutes
+• Air-dry a minimum of 30 minutes

 Solutions: All solutions are manufactured by Newcomer Supply, Inc.